 Staff

 Executive Director Amanda Fuller (ex-officio) joined KAS as Executive Director in 2013.
 She currently serves in a leadership role in the National Association of Academies of Science, cultivating relationships and leadership in state-level Academies of Science and sharing best practices.
-She has a BS in Environmental Science and a M.S. in Land Resources from UW-Madison.
+Amanda was named a AAAS Fellow in 2023.
+She has a B.S. in Environmental Science, and a M.S. in Land Resources from UW-Madison.
 She has served as a board member and as staff with various nonprofits and served her country as a Peace Corps volunteer.
 Outside the office, Amanda is a part-time urban farmer, orchardist, entrepreneur and educator.